Stable Random Fields, Patterson-Sullivan measures and Extremal Cocycle Growth: Vanishing and non-vanishing ECG

-{\bf Acknowledgments:} The authors would like to thank Uri Bader, Remi Coulon, Alex Furman, Anish Ghosh, Amos Nevo, Michah Sageev, Gennady Samorodnitsky and Sourav Sarkar for extremely helpful conversations, and Apoorva Khare and Soumik Pal for comments on an earlier version.
-Parts of this work were completed during visits to International Centre for Theoretical Sciences, Bengaluru (workshop on Representations of Surface Groups, December 2018), Technion, Israel Institute of Technology (May 2018), Fields Institute, University of Toronto (October, 2018), Tata Institute of Fundamental Research, Mumbai (April 2018).
+{\bf Acknowledgments:} The authors would like to thank Uri Bader, Remi Coulon, Alex Furman, Anish Ghosh, Amos Nevo, Michah Sageev, Gennady Samorodnitsky and Sourav Sarkar for extremely helpful conversations, and Apoorva Khare, Soumik Pal and D. Yogeshwaran for their comments on an earlier version.
+Parts of this work were completed during visits to International Centre for Theoretical Sciences, Bengaluru (Discussion Meeting on Surface Group Representations and Projective Structures, December 2018), Technion, Israel Institute of Technology (May 2018), Fields Institute, University of Toronto (October, 2018), Tata Institute of Fundamental Research, Mumbai (April 2018), and the Mathematical Sciences Research Institute (March 2022).
 We thank these institutions for their hospitality.
+Finally, we thank the anonymous referee for helpful comments.